Modeling with On The Fly Photography.

 Fun.
 I always try to have fun when shooting.
 This is pretty critical.

 You get the rights to use your photos for personal and professional use.
-Essentially the only limits on your use of your photos is that you can’t sell them for money without giving me a percentage and you can’t enter them in any photography contests without my permission.
+Essentially the only limits on your use of your photos is that you can't sell them for money without giving me a percentage and you can't enter them in any photography contests without my permission.
 Which I will probably give you.
 I just want to make sure the photo doesn't suck.

 Questions you may have: